 The Players: PGA Tour's flagship event set for Monday or Tuesday finish at stormy TPC Sawgrass

-Play was suspended at 11.15am local time on Friday due to "unplayable course conditions", with the first round still yet to be completed over the first two days; Watch The Players throughout the week live on Sky Sports' dedicated Players Championship channel.
+Play was suspended at 11.15am local time on Friday due to "unplayable course conditions", with the first round still yet to be completed over the first two days; opening round to continue no earlier than 4pm GMT on Saturday

 The Players Championship is set to be dragged into a fifth day, with a Tuesday finish also a possibility, after further weather disruption at TPC Sawgrass.